-- What emotions do you hope are elicited in your customer when they think of your brand?
+- What emotions do you hope are elicited in your customers when they think of your brand?

 - What adjectives are the OPPOSITE of what your brand represents?

-- What is the first thing your customer should think of when they hear your brand name?
+- What is the first thing your customers should think of when they hear your brand name?

 - Am I able to describe my target customer?

 - How should the voice talent sound to these customers?